DohyeongKi/regmdc/README.md

 variant of the usual MARS method, introduced in Ki et al. (2021).
 It can be thought of not only as a multivariate generalization of locally adaptive regression splines but also as second-order Hardy—Krause variation denoising.
-Totally convex regression is a multivariate extension of univariate convex regression based on total convexity (see, e.g., Gal (2008)).
-A document for totally convex regression is now in preparation.
+Totally concave regression is a multivariate extension of univariate concave regression based on total concavity (see, e.g., Gal (2008)).
+A document for totally concave regression is now in preparation.

 regmdc mainly consists of the following two generic functions:

 - `regmdc()`
 - `predict_regmdc()`

 Given an estimation method, `regmdc()` builds the model fit to data, by solving the corresponding constrained LASSO problem.
 For details on the